agda/agda-stdlib/HACKING.md

    thrown up until the tests are passed.

    Your proposed changes MUST pass these tests.
-Note that the tests require the use of a tool called `fix-agda-whitespace`.
+Note that the tests require the use of a tool called `fix-whitespace`.
 See the instructions at the end of this file for how to install this.

    If you are creating new modules, please make sure you are having a